SAP/ui5-uiveri5/docs/config/drivers.md

 ```

 ## Selenium
-By default, selenium jar is used to start the respective webdriver that starts the required browser.
-This could be disabled with the useSeleniumJar option.
-Selenium command line arguments could be provided in conf.js:
+By default, the respective webdriver that starts the required browser is started directly.
+It could be started by using selenium jar, just have to enable it with setting _useSeleniumJar_ to true.
+Then selenium command line arguments could be provided in conf.js:
 ```javascript
 browsers: [{
   browserName: 'chrome',